uqlibrary/uqlibrary-toolbar/README.md

 ### Developing

 * Please adhere to the Polymer code style guide provided at [Style Guide](http://polymerelements.github.io/style-guide/).
-* Colors and common styles are imported (bower install) from [uqlibrary-styles](http://github.com/uqlibrary/uqlibrary-styles).
+* Colors and common styles are imported (bower install) from [uqlibrary-styles](http://github.com/uqlibrary/uqlibrary-styles)
+* GitHub pages should be updated after every commit to `polymer1.0` branch by running `bin/generate-gh-pages.sh`
+* A preview of the component can be viewed locally by running `npm start`.
+Use the second URL from the command output.

 ### Testing